huihiuhuai/WaterFramesBackported/README.md

 ### More info about the 1.7.10 port

-- The mod uses WATERMeDIA that was developped for 1.21.1.
+- The mod uses WATERMeDIA that was developed for 1.21.1.
 That means some features might be broken.
 - Redstone control is not supported yet.
 - Other features might not be ported from WATERFrAMES.